BatchLLM: Optimizing Large Batched LLM Inference with Global Prefix Sharing and Throughput-oriented Token Batching

 \textbf{2.
 The online serving oriented scheduling and token batching can be suboptimal for the prefix-shared and throughput oriented tasks.} The current LLM inference systems schedule the tasks at the granularity of request.
 They do not analyze the prefix sharing characteristics of the whole large batch nor schedule the requests sharing common prefix together.
 This not only can evict the shareable KV context prematurely as discussed above, but also extends the lifetime of the shareable KV memory, exacerbating the problem of large KV memory consumption.
 Besides, these systems design tends to support online services.
 They form the token-batches at each iteration with the constraint of requests' arriving order, which can result in suboptimal token-batches.
-Take the example in Fig.\ref{fig:processing-order}, the naive scheduling in the order of request's coming cannot mix the decoding of \textit{request 3} with the prefill chunks of other requests (chunked-prefill background in Sec.\ref{subsec:background-token-batching}).
+Take the example in Fig.\ref{fig:processing-order}, the naive scheduling in the order of request's coming cannot mix the decoding of \textit{request 3} with the prefill chunks~\cite{splitfuse, sarathi} of other requests.
 Instead, by scheduling \textit{request 3} earlier, its decoding can be mixed with the prefill chunks of other requests.
 Another problem is that, the current systems use the token and request number in the token-batch as the threshold to limit the batching, which limits to batch more tokens together in the decoding dominated token-batches and prevents better utilizing the GPU even when the memory is enough.
 Fig.\ref{fig:valley-example} shows the number of tokens at each iteration for a typical industry task (Sec.\ref{subsubsec:case1}) performing with vLLM's best configuration.
-It shows that there are "valleys"\footnote{ This paper uses \textit{valley} to express the token-batches that has smaller number of tokens, appearing as the valley in the timeline of token numbers.} at many iterations where the number of tokens are not large enough to saturate the GPU.
+It shows that there are "valleys" at many iterations where the number of tokens are not large enough to saturate the GPU.
 There is a demand to reschedule the tasks to make the requests sharing common prefix closer, and enable better mix of decoding tokens with prefill chunks.
 There is also a room to enlarge the size of token-batches dominated by the decoding tokens.